goat-package/goat/plugin.md

 The `[attr1 := expr1, attr2 := expr2, ..., attrm := exprm]` part updates the component or local attributes to the evaluation of the corresponding expressions.
 It is possible to access component attributes by prepending `comp.` to the name of the attribute.
 It is possible to access local attributes by prepending `proc.` to the name of the attribute.
 This part can be omitted if the attributes do not change.
 > **Note:** Make sure that the component or local attributes you are referring in `expr`s exist.
 Otherwise, the component will crash at runtime.

-`print("output")` prints on the standard output the specified string after sending the message.
+`print("output")` prints on the standard output the specified string after the update.
 Inside the string, it is possible to get the value of a local attribute (e.g. `x`) by writing its name between dollar signs (e.g. `$x$`).
 It is possible to get the value of a component attribute (e.g. `a`) by writing its name prefixed with `comp.` between dollar signs (e.g. `$comp.a$`).
-Even this part is optional, and if omitted after the send nothing will be printed out.
+Even this part is optional, and if omitted nothing will be printed out.

 #### `loop`
 The `loop` statement repeats endlessly a sequence of statements.
 Its syntax is: